El Salón México: The music

 At least three arrangements of the piece exist in addition to the orchestral score.
 Copland adapted the work for the 1947 musical film Fiesta, directed by Richard Thorpe for MGM.
 Leonard Bernstein created arrangements for solo piano and for two pianos, four-hands very shortly after the premiere.
 In addition, a piano transcription of the score was made by conductor Arturo Toscanini in 1942, when the Maestro included the music on an NBC broadcast concert.

-In 2009, filmmakers Paul Glickman and Tamarind King premiered their animated short film El Salón México based on the Copland score at the closed Film Museum Theater in Santa Fe, New Mexico.
+In 2009, filmmakers Paul Glickman and Tamarind King premiered their animated short film El Salón México based on the Copland score at the Film Museum Theater in Santa Fe, New Mexico.

 Recordings

-Leonard Bernstein (for Columbia Records and Deutsche Grammophon) and Copland himself (for Columbia Records) conducted recordings of the work.
-Arturo Toscanini and the NBC Symphony Orchestra performed the music in a broadcast concert on March 14, 1942, which was preserved on transcription discs; according to biographer Mortimer Frank, Copland praised the performance in a radio interview.
+Copland conducted recordings of the work for Columbia Records.
+Leonard Bernstein recorded for Columbia Records and Deutsche Grammophon).
+Arturo Toscanini and the NBC Symphony Orchestra performed the music in a broadcast concert on March 14, 1942, which was preserved on transcription discs.
 Other conductors who made recordings of El Salón México include Arthur Fiedler, Eugene Ormandy, and Eduardo Mata.
 The performance of Serge Koussevitsky and the Boston Symphony Orchestra was recorded in November 1939 as RCA Victor Album M651, transferred to Pearl GEMM 9492.
 The 1938 U.S. premiere performance by Adrian Boult and the NBC Symphony Orchestra has been issued from transcription discs on Pristine PASC 626.